 The gas pressure regulator by the gas meter is designed to shut off the gas flow coming into the house when it is not in use.
 When gas is needed, the regulator opens just enough to allow that amount of gas through.
 The regulator can adjust to any gas demand.

 The regulator can be adjusted to allow more or less gas into the house based on the number of devices inside the house that use gas.
 Any home can have one or more gas-fired devices (furnace, water heater, clothes dryer, gas cooking appliances) so the gas pressure is adjusted to accommodate the number of devices inside any specific home.

 How the Gas Pressure Regulator (by the gas meter) Works

 Gas Pressure Regulator (round) Controls Gas Pressure Coming Into Your Home

 There is a definitive risk of fire from any gas-fired device overheating due to too much gas flowing into it.
-For this reason these products have a gas regulator.
-If the gas pressure is too high, their regulator shuts off all gas coming into the device, such as a furnace (as a safety feature).
+For this reason, these products have a gas regulator.
+If the gas pressure is too high, the regulator shuts off all gas coming into the device, such as a furnace (as a safety feature).
 Though the furnace’s regulator stops the risk of overheating, it also shuts the furnace down.